 Freedom for many men is making enough money to be able to make the choices they want in life.
-True freedom means developing the awareness of ourselves that allows us to stop living in compulsive habitual behaviors.
-Until men face some of the issues they have lived with their whole lives they will continue to live out their pain in those around them.
+I believe true freedom means developing the awareness of ourselves that allows us to stop living in compulsive habitual behaviors.
+Until men face some of these issues they will continue to live out their pain through those around them.

 I’ve been through the pain of being a man and I’ve started to experience the deep power of waking up to my whole self.
 Through this I’ve discovered a calling to help other men wake up as well.